Craig Davies (footballer): Wigan Athletic

 In July 2015, Davies signed a two-year contract with newly relegated League One side Wigan Athletic after securing his release from Bolton; "Latics" manager Gary Caldwell said that he was "a powerful striker who has a proven track record in this division".
 He scored two goals in 30 appearances across the 2015–16 campaign as Wigan won promotion as champions of League One.
+However, he struggled for game time under new manager Warren Joyce as Wigan struggled in the Championship in the 2016–17 season.

 Scunthorpe United

-On 7 January 2017, Davies joined League One club Scunthorpe United on a contract until the end of the 2016–17 season.
+On 7 January 2017, Davies joined League One club Scunthorpe United on a contract until the end of the 2016–17 season, with Graham Alexander's side third in the table.
 He failed to score in 21 appearances in the second half of the campaign, though was predominantly a substitute and only made three league starts.

 Return to Oldham

-In June 2017, Davies rejoined Oldham Athletic – again in League One – on a two-year deal, as manager John Sheridan's second summer signing.
+In June 2017, Davies rejoined Oldham Athletic – again in League One – on a two-year deal as manager John Sheridan's second summer signing.
+He said the chance to be reunited with Sheridan was a major factor in his decision to join the club.
 He was linked with a move to Coventry City in the January transfer window, but new manager Richie Wellens stated that it would be "suicidal" of the club to accept any offer.
 Davies ended the 2017–18 campaign with 14 goals in 44 appearances, but could not prevent Oldham being relegated into League Two.
-After leaving Oldham he slammed chairman Abdallah Lemsagam for his treatment of staff.
+After leaving Oldham, he slammed chairman Abdallah Lemsagam for his treatment of staff.

 Mansfield Town

 On 29 June 2018, Davies signed a two-year contract with League Two club Mansfield Town after the "Stags" paid Oldham an undisclosed fee.
-He was reported to have been playing at "about 60 per cent of capacity" in the first half of the 2018–19 season due to bits of flaked-off bone getting trapped in his ankle joints and causing him constant pain; he underwent surgery in December and was ruled out of action for the rest of the season.
-He managed to make only five appearances during the 2019–20 season, but was just getting back to match fitness when the season was ended in March due to the COVID-19 pandemic in England.
+He said that manager David Flitcroft could get the best out fo him, having previously coached him at Barnsley.
+However, he was reported to have been playing at "about 60 per cent of capacity" in the first half of the 2018–19 season due to bits of flaked-off bone getting trapped in his ankle joints and causing him constant pain; he underwent surgery in December and was ruled out of action for the rest of the season.
+He managed to make only five appearances during the 2019–20 season, but was getting back to match fitness when the season was ended in March due to the COVID-19 pandemic in England.
 He was released by manager Graham Coughlan at the end of the campaign.